Pauline Mallinckrodt: Beatification

-The beatification cause started in an informative process in Paderborn that spanned from 1926 until 1933 while her writings received theological approval on two occasions on 6 December 1942 and a decade later on 23 December 1952; the formal introduction to the cause came on 29 May 1958 under Pope Pius XII and she became titled as a Servant of God.
-An apostolic process was held from 1961 to 1963 and the Congregation for the Causes of Saints validated the previous two processes on 6 March 1970.
-The C.C.S. officials and their consultants approved the cause on 2 December 1981 and the C.C.S. alone later approved it on 14 December 1982.
+The beatification cause started in an informative process in Paderborn that spanned from 1926 until 1933.
+Her writings received theological approval on two occasions: on 6 December 1942, and a decade later on 23 December 1952; the formal introduction to the cause came on 29 May 1958 under Pope Pius XII and she became titled as a Servant of God.
+The Congregation for the Causes of Saints approved it on 14 December 1982.
 Pope John Paul II approved her life of heroic virtue and named her as Venerable on 13 January 1983.

 The miracle for beatification was investigated on a diocesan level and it received C.C.S. validation sometime later.
 Medical experts approved this miracle on 8 March 1994 and theologians likewise approved it on 26 June 1984 as did the C.C.S. on 6 November 1984.
 John Paul II approved this miracle on 14 December 1984 and beatified her several months later on 14 April 1985.
 The second miracle for her to be sainted was investigated in Detroit from April to 30 May 2006 and was validated on 12 January 2007.

 The current postulator for this cause is Dr. Andrea Ambrosi.